MarcusBarnes/mik/README.md

 ### 2. Check your configuration

-To check your configuration options, run MIK and include the `--checkconfig` option with a value 'all':
+To check your configuration options, run MIK and include the `--checkconfig` (or `-cc` option with a value 'all':

 ```./mik --config foo.ini --checkconfig all```